ibm-cloud-docs/vpc/bare_metal_server_create.md

 ## Next steps
 {: #next-step}

-When the bare metal server moves to **Running**, you can try connecting to the VMware ESXi Direct Console User Interface (DCUI) and ESXi's web client.
+When the bare metal server status changes to **Running**, you can try connecting to the VMware ESXi Direct Console User Interface (DCUI) and ESXi's web client.
 For more information, see [Connecting to ESXi bare metal servers](/docs/vpc?topic=vpc-connect-to-ESXi-bare-metal-servers).